emqx/emqx-docs/CONTRIBUTING-EN.md

 ## Documentation Writing Guide

-To ensure consistency throughout all EMQ documentation, we kindly request all contributors reference our [Documentation Writing Guide](./DOCS-WRITING-GUIDE-EN.md).
+To ensure consistency throughout all EMQ X documentation, we kindly request all contributors reference our [Documentation Writing Guide](./DOCS-WRITING-GUIDE-EN.md).
 This guideline provides detailed instructions on document **directory configuration** and **Markdown writing specifications**.